University Laws Amendment Bill seeks to legalise illegalities: Kerala Governor | Politics

 - India

-Kerala Governor Arif Mohammed Khan on Thursday said that the University Laws Amendment Bill recently passed by the state assembly seeks to legalise illegalities and he will not allow it.
+Kerala Governor Arif Mohammed Khan on Thursday said he will not allow the University Laws Amendment Bill recently passed by the state Assembly, alleging it seeks to legalize illegalities and pave the way for the appointment of ''unqualified relatives'' of the Chief Minister and his cabinet colleagues.

-Khan also indicated he was against the Lok Ayukta Amendment Bill, also passed by the Assembly recently, saying that no one can be a judge in his own cause.
+Insisting that he cannot be used as a rubber stamp, Khan while speaking to the media also indicated he was against the Lok Ayukta Amendment Bill, also passed by the Assembly recently, saying no one can be a judge in his cause. ''I cannot allow a mechanism to be adopted whereby it can be used to appoint unqualified and underqualified relatives of those in power, relatives of the personal staff of the Chief Minister and other ministers, on the rolls of the universities,'' Khan said about the University Laws Bill.
+Recently, a row broke out over the attempt to appoint the wife of Chief Minister Pinarayi Vijayan's secretary in the Malayalam department at Kannur University though she was said to have scored the lowest research score in the interview the highest in the interview round and was declared first in the selection process.

-Despite stiff opposition by UDF members and their subsequent boycott, the Kerala Assembly on August 30 and September 1 passed the controversial Lok Ayukta (Amendment) and University Laws Amendment Bills, respectively.
+Despite stiff opposition from UDF members and their subsequent boycotts, the Kerala Assembly on August 30 and September 1 passed the controversial Lok Ayukta (Amendment) and University Laws Amendment Bills, respectively.

-The Governor, speaking to the media, alleged that the University Laws Bill was aimed at appointing unqualified relatives of the Chief Minister and other ministers of the state on the rolls of universities.
+He alleged that through the University Laws Amendment Bill, the government was trying to legalize all the illegalities.

 ''I had said earlier I will give up my Chancellor position.
 But you want to do everything and me to sign it.
 That is not possible.
-Through this bill they are trying to legalise all the illegalities.
-This I will not allow,'' Khan said.
+Through this bill, they are trying to legalize all the illegalities.
+This I will not allow,'' Khan added.

+He further said that he had in the past said he was willing to give up the post of Chancellor of Universities.

+''But if I am the Chancellor, I am not going to be used as a rubber stamp.
+I make it very clear to everybody.
+I am not a rubber stamp.

 The Lok Ayukta Bill seeks to make the executive the appellate authority over reports by the anti-corruption watchdog.